Particular/ServiceControl/tools/ResetConcurrencyFlag/README.md

 ```cmd
 ResetMessageRetry.exe <id> http://[machineName]:[port]/storage
 ```

+After the tool finishes running, press `Enter` in ServiceControl to exit maintenance mode.

+### 4. Restart Service Control
+In the Services Control Pane, find the `Particular ServiceControl` instance and restart it.

 ### Here is an example how to do this for MSMQ transport using QueueExplorer
 ![](http://i.imgur.com/EWnh4Wq.jpg)